ShadowNeuS: Neural SDF Reconstruction by Shadow Ray Supervision: Experiments

 \subsubsection{Comparison on RGB inputs}

-On RGB inputs from our synthetic dataset, we compare our method with two state-of-the-art photometric stereo methods\cite{DBLP:conf/cvpr/ChenHSMW19,DBLP:conf/cvpr/LiL22} which also consider shadows. \cite{DBLP:conf/cvpr/ChenHSMW19} is a deep-learning method that augments the training dataset with images under shadows, and \cite{DBLP:conf/cvpr/LiL22} is a recent neural field method that considers shadows cast by the reconstructed depth map.
+On RGB inputs from our synthetic dataset, we compare our method with two state-of-the-art photometric stereo methods\cite{DBLP:conf/cvpr/ChenHSMW19,DBLP:conf/cvpr/LiL22} which also consider shadows.
+SDPS-Net\cite{DBLP:conf/cvpr/ChenHSMW19} is a deep-learning method that augments the training dataset with images under shadows, and Li et al.\cite{DBLP:conf/cvpr/LiL22} is a recent neural field method that considers shadows cast by the reconstructed depth map.
 Both achieve higher performance in photometric stereo with the leverage of shadows.
 Compared with these methods, our method can better leverage shape cues in the shadows to reconstruct shapes with more precise global structure as shown in \cref{fig:rgb_quali}.
 Thanks to the shadow ray supervision of 3D neural SDF representation, our method can better handle abrupt depth changes at surface boundaries.
-As shown in the table in the supplementary material, we achieve the lowest depth and normal reconstruction errors.
-The purpose of this experiment is not to compare these methods on the same inputs but to illustrate the efficiency of the proposed shadow ray supervision scheme in leveraging shadow information.
+As shown in \cref{tab:ablation_study}, we achieve the lowest depth and normal reconstruction errors, illustrating the effectiveness of the proposed shadow ray supervision scheme in leveraging shadow information.